This post, Best Sacred Valley Family Hotels, is best read in conjunction with our post Where To Stay In The Sacred Valley With Kids?

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 Recommended Urubamba Family Hotels

-This hotel belongs to the chain Sonesta, and comes with that consistent feeling that chain hotels provide.
+This hotel belongs to the chain Sonesta and comes with that consistent feeling that chain hotels provide.
 That said, this is also a very unique hotel with abundant flowers and gardens and a chapel.
-Little Miss adored playing in the gardens here, and this is an excellent mid- range options for families.
+Little Miss adored playing in the gardens here, and this is an excellent mid-range option for families.
 Check here for current rates to stay at the Sonesta Posadas del Inca Yucay.

-The garden of this small family run eco hotel are absolutely wonderful.
-There are flowers everywhere; and there is an organic vegetable garden which they use for the meals served at the hotel.
+The garden of this small family run eco-hotel is absolutely wonderful.
+There are flowers everywhere, and there is an organic vegetable garden which they use for the meals served at the hotel.
 There is a small Bird hide for birdwatching, a yoga studio, and ecological information about the plants around the garden.